antham/chyle/README.md

 Name | Value
 ------------ | -------------
-CHYLE_SENDERS_STDOUT_FORMAT | "json" : output payload as JSON , "template" : output payload using golang template syntax CHYLE_SENDERS_STDOUT_TEMPLATE | Linked to "template" stdout format, it must be set to defined a template following golang template syntax
+CHYLE_SENDERS_STDOUT_FORMAT | "json" : output payload as JSON , "template" : output payload using golang template syntax look at the [help](#template) to get more informations
+CHYLE_SENDERS_STDOUT_TEMPLATE | Linked to "template" stdout format, it must be set to defined a template following golang template syntax, look

 #### Github release api